-We may continue to rely on CMOs to develop and manufacture our products for commercial sale.
+We expect to utilize CMOs to develop and manufacture our products for commercial sale.
 Development and commercial quantities of any products we develop will need to be manufactured in facilities, and by processes, that comply with the requirements of the FDA and the regulatory agencies of other jurisdictions in which we are seeking approval.
 If zetomipzomib or KZR-261 are approved by any regulatory agency, we intend to enter into agreements with one or more CMOs for their commercial production.

 We are currently administering zetomipzomib as a lyophilized product candidate, meaning it is freeze-dried and must be reconstituted with water prior to delivery to a patient.
-In our clinical trials, zetomipzomib is reconstituted in the hospital pharmacy prior to patient administration.
-We first introduced athome self-administration of zetomipzomib for patients in the PRESIDIO OLE study.
+In our clinical trials, zetomipzomib is reconstituted in the hospital pharmacy prior to patient administration or reconstituted and self-administered by the patient at home.
 We intend that if approved and commercialized, zetomipzomib will be self-administered by patients using the sterile vial-adaptor device.